Why Consistency in Communication is Key to Donor Retention

 Invest in direct mail

+You may not use direct mail that much.
 If that’s the case for you, you’re missing out on an effective and more personal way to communicate with your donors.
 Think of the enormous amount of email and social media posts you receive as opposed to postal mail.
 Your donors will be more likely to see your messages if you send them by mail.

 Yes, direct mail is more expensive, but you don’t have to mail that often.
-Quality is more important than quantity but aim for at least three or four times a year.
+Quality is more important than quantity, but aim for at least three or four times a year, and don’t just send fundraising appeals.

-Give a little thought to what you send.
-Some ideas, besides appeal letters, include thank you letters/cards; Thanksgiving, holiday, and/or Valentine’s Day cards; infographic postcards; two to four-page newsletters; and impact reports.
+Give some thought to what you send.
+Some ideas, besides appeal letters, include thank you letters/cards; Thanksgiving, holiday, and/or Valentine’s Day cards; infographic postcards; two-to-four-page newsletters; and impact reports.
 You could put a donation envelope in your newsletter to raise some additional revenue, but do not put one in a thank you or holiday card.
 I wouldn’t recommend putting one in an impact report either, especially if you only do one a year.

 Shorter is better.
 Lengthy communication will cost more and your donors are less likely to read it.